lsbardel/python-stdnet/docs/source/api/utility.rst

 Serialization
 ======================

-Stdnet comes with a bunch of extendible utilities for serializing model data into different formats.
+Stdnet comes with a bunch of extendible utilities for :ref:`serializing model <tutorial-serialise>` data into different formats.

 Get serializer
 ~~~~~~~~~~~~~~~~~~~~~~~~